alextrandev/alextrandev/README.md

 <img align="right" width="400" src="https://github.com/user-attachments/assets/be665f63-2fdc-46c5-a0a8-da673238da54" alt="Coding penguin">

-I have 2 years of experience in web design, CMS, and digital marketing.
-I hold a bachelor's degree in web design and development.
-I recently completed a Fullstack Development program and looking to build a career in this field. 📫 You can contact me via **tranduclong092@gmail.com**
+I have 2 years of experience in web design, CMS, and digital marketing.<br/>
+I hold a bachelor's degree in web design and development.<br/>
+I recently completed a Fullstack Development program and looking to build a career in this field.<br/>
+📫 You can contact me via **tranduclong092@gmail.com**

 ### My skills:
 - I am confident in leading Scrum and Agile projects